 Most disputes involving hire vehicles relate to accidents.
-Overseas drivers may be unfamiliar with Australian conditions, which can increase the risk of having an accident.
+Overseas drivers can be unfamiliar with Australian conditions, which can increase the risk of having an accident.
 Therefore, insurance is essential.
-Then if you do have an accident, once you have paid the agreed amount of excess, the insurance company will usually look after the rest.
+If you do have an accident, you should pay the agreed amount of excess and then insurance company will usually look after the rest.

 If you have an accident, as a general rule you should:

-Where the accident is your fault and you are not comprehensively insured, you may be liable for expenses incurred in rectifying damage caused by the accident and could be sued for compensation.
+Where the accident is your fault and you’re not comprehensively insured, you may be liable for expenses and could be sued for compensation.
 If this happens, you should seek legal advice immediately.

 You are responsible if you are booked by the police for a parking or traffic infringement.
 If you get a parking infringement, you should notify the car rental firm and make arrangements for payment.

-If you have a dispute with a car rental company, contact the owner or customer relations manager of the hire company.
-If you cannot settle the problem by mutual agreement, contact NSW Fair Trading on 13 32 20, or lodge an enquiry or complaint on our website.
+If you have a dispute with a car rental company, contact the owner or customer relations manager at the company.
+If you cannot settle the problem by mutual agreement, contact NSW Fair Trading on 13 32 20, or <lodge an enquiry or complaint> on our website.